guest@tfb:~$ cat analysis/swapping-to-stablecoins-tax.md

 The DGT’s position is technically correct within the literal wording of the rule, but economically arguable.
 The argument against it is twofold.

 First, the function as a substitute for money: a stablecoin referenced to a legal-tender currency has, by design, a stable value.
-Its acquisition produces no return different from that of holding the reference currency, so that swapping bitcoin for a stablecoin is, in essence, economically equivalent to swapping it for dollars.
+Its acquisition produces no return different from that of holding the reference currency, so that swapping bitcoin for a stablecoin is economically equivalent to swapping it for dollars.
 Second, the international comparison: in other jurisdictions, treatments closer to neutrality have been debated for certain currency-referenced tokens.
 Spain, as things stand, has not introduced an exception of that kind.

 Our reasoned opinion